top of page

 Enhancing print quality

 Imposition impacts the quality of the final printed product.
-Hence, proper usage of this method creates crisp and clear prints with accurate color reproduction and alignment.
+Proper usage of this method creates crisp and clear prints with accurate color reproduction and alignment.
 In contrast, improper imposition can lead to poor print quality.

 Reducing paper waste